-The Company's Management is responsible for the preparation and fair presentation of this interim financial information in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards, specified under Section 133 of the Companies Act, 2013("the Act"), read with Companies (Accounts) Rule, 2014, the Companies (Indian Accounting Standards) Amendment Rules, 2019 and all other applicable financial reporting framework.
+Management of the company is responsible for the preparation and fair presentation of this interim financial information in accordance with the accounting principles generally accepted in India, including the Accounting Standards, specified under Section 133 of the Companies Act, 2013("the Act"), read with Rule 7 of the Companies (Accounts) Rule, 2014 and all other applicable financial reporting framework.
 This responsibility includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgements and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of accounting records, relevant to the preparation and presentation of financial statements that give a true and fair view and are free from material misstatements, whether due to fraud or error.
 Our responsibility is to express a conclusion on this interim financial information based on our review.